 Community 1.3 is in the early stage of fire-induced secondary succession for this ecological site.
 This community is characterized as open low scrub (Viereck et al. 1992).
-Seedlings of black spruce and resin birch are commonly observed but have limited cover.
-Common species include dwarf birch, tealeaf willow, marsh Labrador tea, lingonberry, bog blueberry, bog Labrador tea, scrub birch (Betula glandulosa), leatherleaf, tussock cottongrass, Bigelow's sedge, cloudberry, and Sphagnum.
+Seedlings of black spruce are common but have limited cover.
+Common species include marsh Labrador tea, dwarf birch, lingonberry, bog blueberry, small cranberry, tussock cottongrass, Bigelow's sedge, cloudberry, various Sphagnum, and juniper polytrichum moss.
 The strata that characterize this community are low shrubs (between 8 and 36 inches), medium graminoids (between 4 and 24 inches), and mosses.